CharlyMannion/soloBNB/README.md

 # SOLO BNB

-A web application that allows users to list spaces they have available, and to hire spaces for the night (a simlple clone of AirBNB).
+A web application that allows users to list spaces they have available, and to hire spaces for the night (a simple clone of AirBNB).

 This app uses the Ruby on Rails Web Application Framework.